-Attorney Tasha Lyn Cosimo recently represented a hotel in a lawsuit brought against it by a former guest.
+Team Wilson recently represented a hotel in a lawsuit brought against it by a former guest.
 The guest who brought the suit overstayed their welcome when she decided to stop paying her bill.
-When the hotel put its foot down and told the guest that no payment equals no room, the guest became angry, and as Tasha argued, took it out on the door.
+When the hotel put its foot down and told the guest that no payment means no room, the guest became angry, and took it out on the door.

-According to the plaintiff’s version of events, the plaintiff, her boyfriend, and her five children, were in the process of moving their things out of their hotel room after being asked to leave.
-While they were moving their belongings out of the room, the door to the room fell out of its wooden frame.
+According to the plaintiff’s version of events, the plaintiff, her boyfriend, and her five children, were in the process of moving their things out of their hotel room after being asked to leave by the hotel staff.
+While they were moving their belongings out of the room, the door to the room “fell out of its wooden frame.”
 They alleged that when the door fell, it hit the plaintiff on the head and knocked her to the floor.
 The plaintiff claimed that several injuries resulted from this including: headaches, neck pain, and a scalp contusion.
 She sought payment for medical expenses and noneconomic damages totaling about $10,000.

-Tasha argued that the reason the door came out of the frame was because the plaintiff and her family were angry at being kicked out of the hotel.
-She reasoned that in a fit of anger they hit, kicked, or slammed the door, causing it to become damaged, and to ultimately come crashing down.
+The primary argument was that the reason the door came out of the frame was because the plaintiff and her family were angry at being kicked out of the hotel.
+The theory went that in a fit of anger they hit, kicked, or slammed the door, causing it to become damaged, and to ultimately come crashing down.

-To back up her theory, Tasha brought in the manager of the hotel, who testified that there had never been any previous problems with the door.
+To back up this theory, the manager of the hotel appeared in person and testified that there had never been any previous problems with the door.
 He also stated that a maid at the hotel heard a loud bang (like a gunshot) immediately before the door fell.
-Further, he indicated that the plaintiff’s were quite upset at being asked to leave the premises.
-Tasha also had photographic evidence showing that the wooden frame was split from top to bottom, a type of damage that doesn’t occur from neglect, but does occur when a sudden strong force is exerted on the wood.
-During a meticulous cross-examination Tasha was able to get the plaintiff to admit that she had no concerns about the supposedly neglected door.
-In fact, her and her children “used that door 10 times a day” for two months and never once had a problem.
+Further, he indicated that the plaintiffs were quite upset at being asked to leave the premises.
+Cliff’s team had also obtained photographic evidence showing that the wooden frame was split from top to bottom, a type of damage that doesn’t occur from neglect, but does occur when a sudden strong force is exerted on the wood.
+During a meticulous cross-examination, plaintiff admitted that she had no concerns about the supposedly neglected door.
+In fact, her and her children had “used that door 10 times a day” for two months and never once had a problem.

-The arbitrator of the case found Tasha’s version of events to be much more credible than the plaintiff’s.
-A complete defense verdict was awarded, and needless to say Tasha’s clients are very pleased that they don’t have to a pay a penny to the plaintiff!
+The arbitrator found the Team Wilson version of events to be much more credible than the plaintiff’s.
+A complete defense verdict was awarded and our clients were especially pleased that they didn’t have to pay a penny to the plaintiff!